 Storm Cloud If it’s too easy, maybe I could help.
-How about a storm?
+How about a storm, some wind, rain?

 Oriole Gee, I’m not sure…

-Storm Cloud With thunder, lightning and high winds?
-That’ll liven things up! (exits)
+Storm Cloud Or thunder, lightning and high winds?
+That’ll liven things up! (exits; thunder sound)

 Oriole Now I’m in for it!
 It’s hard to fly in this storm, and that lightning is scary!